 - Your dog may lick at their anus frequently

 There are a few different types of tumors that can cause bladder cancer in dogs.
 The most common, transitional cell carcinoma (TCC), develops in the deep portions of the bladder wall.
 As the tumor grows, it may invade the urethra and obstruct urine flow, resulting in difficulty urinating or total blockage.

 Bladder cancer is more common in older and elderly female dogs, but it can affect any breed.
-Shetland Sheepdogs, Scottish terriers, wirehair fox terriers, West Highland terriers, and beagles are the breeds most usually affected.
+Shetland Sheepdogs, Scottish terriers, Firehair Fox Terriers, West Highland Terriers, and Beagles are the breeds most usually affected.

 Hemangiosarcoma is a type of cancer that arises from blood arteries, with tumors most commonly found in the spleen, liver, skin, and heart.
 This type of cancer can spread to any part of the body and is more common in middle-aged and older dogs.